 In 2008, section 79 of the Criminal Justice and Immigration Act abolished the common law offences of blasphemy and blasphemous libel.

-that the material in question is neither illegal nor harmful.
-In the absence of any breach of UK law and the lack of any credible risk of harm, as opposed to mere offensiveness, the Board has no sustainable grounds on which to refuse a classification
+material in question is neither illegal nor harmful.
+In the absence of any breach of UK law and the lack of any credible risk of harm, as opposed to mere offensiveness, the Board has no sustainable grounds on which to refuse a classification to

 The film is more likely to appear on cable or satellite in an arts programme rather than on a film channel though.

 With all this news of restoring long lost material, I don't suppose those good people at Hammer could unearth a few extra sex scenes for their sexy vampire films of the 1970s.
 A little extra raunch from The Vampire Lovers or Twins of

 One normally associates film censorship with cuts required for adult rated films.
 However a new trend seems to have developed at the British Board of Film Classification (BBFC).
 The film censor's scissors now seem to be monopolised for use in the